What is a Critical Incident?

 - Convene a meeting with Key Staff/Critical Management Team

-1. Organize a staff meeting, if appropriate.
+1. Organise a staff meeting, if appropriate.

 2. Ensure any absent staff members are kept informed.